Monsoon Season in Nepal: Weather and 13 Best Things to Do

 The biggest Nepali holidays (Dashain and Tihar) are celebrated after the monsoon season ends.

-🎆 Check out the holiday calendar for Nepal 2024 here!
+🎆 Check the festival and holiday calendar for Nepal here!

 Festivals in Nepal in June